-We hope you enjoy your new vehicle!
+We hope you enjoy riding this motorcycle!

 Enter the serial numbers of your vehicle below.

 Chassis number (🕮 p.
 13) Dealer's stamp Engine number (🕮 p.
 13)

 The Owner's Manual contained the latest information for this model series at the time of going to print.
 However, minor differences due to further developments in design cannot be ruled out completely.